seatuna/bubble-tea-time/README.md

 * Bootstrap
 * Handlebars.js

-## Some Things to Work On
+## Additions since initial presentation

-Currently, I was unable to hide the update and delete buttons when not logged in.
-I believe this is due to the buttons having been generated through Handlebars.js.
-For the future, I would like to fix this.
-I was also in the process of adding the ability for non-admin users to post comments on drinks but have not completed it as of the presentation.
-This is something I hope to continue to work on!
+As of May, the issue with update and delete buttons showing up when not logged in has been resolved.
+Adding comments to a drink has also been added as a new feature.